miselin/haven/docs/language.md

 is-true // valid
 ```

-Note that the `-` operator for arithmetic therefore requires spaces around it when used with two identifiers:
+Note that the `-` operator for arithmetic requires spaces around it when used with two identifiers:

 ```
 abc-def // identifier abc-def